 Overall the tone on the SL drive is everything you’d expect from a Marshall-in-a-box pedal, with those classic rock sounds that make you wanna windmill like Pete Townshend!

-The SL is also very touch responsive, and you can alter the tone a great bit by dialing back the volume on your guitar itself, which adds to its overall versatility.
+The SL is also extremely touch-responsive, and you can alter the tone a great bit by dialing back the volume on your guitar itself, which adds to its overall versatility.
 The pedal can also be powered by an 18V adapter to give you extra headroom and clarity if you need it.

 With a nod to the heritage of great guitar sounds of the past, the SL drive can function as a perfect second stage overdrive for your pedalboard, or as a specific emulation for songs where you just need that classic Marshall crunch sound.